yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 We went through many different subjects throughout the chapter, so it's easy to lose track of what's is theoretical and what is actionable.

-Below is a check-list you can go over to refresh your memory, and find things to focus on to improve your site's performance:
+Below is a checklist you can go over to refresh your memory, and find things to focus on to improve your site's performance:

+* Reduce protocol overhead
-* Preconnect - Use preconnect to prevent connection establishment from blocking your critical path
+    - Preconnect - Use preconnect to prevent connection establishment from blocking your critical path
-* TFO + TLS/1.3 or QUIC - Use cutting edge protocol stacks if you can to reduce protocol overhead
+    - TFO + TLS/1.3 or QUIC - Use cutting edge protocol stacks if you can to reduce protocol overhead
+* Early delivery and discovery
-* Server Push - use H2 server push to ensure early delivery of your critical resources on first views.
+    - Server Push - use H2 server push to ensure early delivery of your critical resources on first views.
+    - Preload - make sure your resources are early discovered by the browser.
+* Load code *when* you need it
-* Progressive CSS loading - Load styles for your out-of-viewport content at the point where they are needed.
+    - Progressive CSS loading - Load styles for your out-of-viewport content at the point where they are needed.
-* Non-blocking JS loading - Make sure that your JS is loaded in a non-blocking manner.
+    - Non-blocking JS loading - Make sure that your JS is loaded in a non-blocking manner. your users' CPU.
-* Avoid JS reliant experience - Prefer your user's experience over your own and use a small amount of non-blocking JS to avoid bogging down your users' CPU.
-* Lazy load images - Use one of the various lazy loading libraries (preferably one that uses IntersectionObservers) to lazy load your out-of-viewport images.
+    - Lazy load images - Use one of the various lazy loading libraries (preferably one that uses IntersectionObservers) to lazy load your out-of-viewport images.
-* Use smart font loading strategies - Prefer FOUT and use `font-display: swap` or the Font Loading API to achieve it.
+    - Use smart font loading strategies - Prefer FOUT and use `font-display: swap` or the Font Loading API to achieve it.
-* Use preload to make sure your resources are early discovered by the browser.
+* Load less
-* Avoid sending unused code - use code coverage tools to remove dead code from your JS and CSS bundles.
+    - Avoid sending unused code - use code coverage tools to remove dead code from your JS and CSS bundles.
+    - Avoid JS reliant experience - Prefer your user's experience over your own and use a small amount of non-blocking JS to avoid bogging down
-* Brotli - Use brotli compression to significantly reduce the size of your static JS/CSS files.
+    - Brotli - Use brotli compression to significantly reduce the size of your static JS/CSS files.
-* Use Responsive images and Client Hints to make sure you're not sending unnecessary image data.
+    - Use Responsive images and Client Hints to make sure you're not sending unnecessary image data.
-* Subset you fonts to avoid sending unused character data.
+    - Subset you fonts to avoid sending unused character data.
 * Avoid bandwidth contention between your resources
    - Rewrite static third party files to your domain
    - Dynamically delay requests for non-critical third parties.